level23/druid-client/README.md

 - Support for building metricSpec and DimensionSpec in CompactTaskBuilder
 - Implement support for Spatial filters
 - Implement support for multi-value dimensions
-- Implement append / merge / same_interval_merge tasks
-- Implement support for indexing using other firehoses then the IngestSegmentFirehose

 ## Changelog